Southern Cross University

 - Duration: 24 months

-The internationally-recognised MBA develops business knowledge and practical skills to advance your career in today’s competitive global markets.
+Develop business knowledge and practical skills to advance your career in today’s competitive global markets.

-Course Overview
+Course overview

-In this course, you'll gain a broad understanding of contemporary management operations, as well as learning how to solve complex issues and manage the challenges of technology and finance, and other critical business factors.
+In this course, you'll gain a broad understanding of contemporary management operations, as well as learning how to solve complex issues and manage the challenges of technology and finance and other critical business factors.

-Key Facts
+Key facts

 What you will study